DevBrush/latchbox/README.md

 ####Config File:

 After starting LatchBox, a config file and latchbox folder will be created.
-In Windows, that folder will be at `%USERPROFILE%\AppData\Local\latchbox\`, otherwise it the folder will be at `$HOME/.latchbox/`.
-The folder will contain a file called `config.txt`.
+That folder will be at `$HOME/.latchbox/`.
+The folder will contain a file called `config`.
 You can edit the config file by changing the contents inside of the quotes.

 To make a backup file of your password files in the backup folder inside of the latchbox folder when your password file updates for the first time after opening the password file, make sure makeBackups is set to "true" (case-insensitive).